Lonnie Holley: Music career

 Holley's professional music career began in 2006 when he made improvisational vocal recordings, at the urging of Matt Arnett (son of William Arnett), in an Alabama church using just a keyboard and a microphone.

 In 2012, he released his debut album Just Before Music on the Dust-to-Digital label, followed by Keeping a Record of It the following year.
 In September 2018, he released his third album MITH on Jagjaguwar.
-In April 2021, Holley released a collaboration album with Matthew E. White titled Broken Mirror: A Selfie Reflection.
-Also in 2022, he has begun to record his fourth album.
-In 2023, Holley will co-teach a course for the Pilchuck Glass School, with artist John Drury.
+Pitchfork gave it' a 7.9 out of 10 rating.